tildeclub/site/wiki/source/cli-for-beginners.md

 commands, and the file system, and you're now self-sustaining (and a little more).

-tilde.club is about community, but it is about community of individuals who work hard to learn. what you have just leaned will give you a platform on which you can learn by doing and trying things out.
+Tilde.club is about community, but it is about community of individuals who work hard to learn. what you have just leaned will give you a platform on which you can learn by doing and trying things out.